 Recombination caps are available for various battery types.
 These will reduce the amount of hydrogen vented by the battery but battery compartment ventilation will still be required.
 Details of volumes of gas produced will be available from the battery manufacturer.

-Buoy Installation

-Buoy pockets housing batteries should be vented where necessary to prevent hydrogen build up or for the correct operation of air-depolarised batteries.
-One method is to provide a vent line for each battery pocket of at least 19mm diameter.
-The vent line should enter the top of each pocket with crossover tubes at the bottom.
-If the vent lines terminate at opposite sides of a radar reflector or other solid structure, then air flow is created as prevailing winds set up a pressure differential between the two vents.
-The crossover tube ensures that the entire pocket is purged.
-Two vents are used in the case of a single battery pocket design; one enters the pocket at the top, the other at the bottom to ensure complete evacuation.
-Vent lines may have vent valves installed to restrict intrusion of water.
-This method of venting has proved suitable for providing oxygen for up to 6000 ampere-hours of primary air depolarized batteries.

-Battery boxes in the buoy superstructure can be easily ventilated and drained thus avoiding the gas and flooding hazards associated with pockets in the buoy body.

 Recycling and Disposal

-Laws and regulations governing the recycling and disposal of batteries are getting stricter every year.
-In many countries, batteries are considered hazardous waste.
+The laws and regulations, both national and international governing the recycling and disposal of batteries are continually evolving.
+Batteries are considered hazardous waste.
 The heavy metals used in these batteries, when improperly disposed of, will damage the environment; the corrosive nature of battery electrolytes can also cause damage if released.
-While lithium batteries pose little pollution risk they must still be disposed of as hazardous waste because of their history of explosive venting in various circumstances.
+While lithium batteries pose little pollution risk they must still be disposed of as hazardous waste because of their history of explosive venting if not fully discharged.
 Lead-acid and nickel-cadmium batteries are recyclable in most countries, although restrictions on nickel-cadmium recycling appear to be increasing, along with the associated costs.
-Every effort should be made to handle these batteries correctly when it comes time to dispose of them, in most countries, strict laws govern the handling of hazardous waste.
-In addition, detailed records must be maintained to account for the whereabouts of batteries during all phases of disposal.
-Reputable transporters are used to ensure that the material ends up at the destination and not by the wayside.
-The first point of contact for establishing disposal arrangements should be the battery vendor.
+For further guidance on disposal see guideline 1036 – on environmental management.

 MAINTENANCE PRACTICES